Matrix Completion Methods for Causal Panel Data Models: The Relationship with Horizontal and Vertical Regressions

 \section{The Relationship with Horizontal and Vertical Regressions}

-In the second contribution of this paper we discuss the relation between the matrix completion estimator and the horizontal (unconfoundedness) and vertical (synthetic control) approaches.
-To faciliate the discussion, we focus on the case with $\calm$ containing a single pair, unit $N$ in period $T$, $\calm=\{(N,T)\}$.
-In that case the various previously proposed versions of the vertical and horizontal regressions are both directly applicable, although estimating the coefficients may require regularization.
+In the second contribution of this paper we discuss the relation between the matrix completion estimator and the horizontal (unconfoundedness), vertical (synthetic control) and difference-in-differences approaches.
+To faciliate the discussion, we focus on the case with the set of missing pairs $\calm$ containing a single pair, unit $N$ in period $T$, $\calm=\{(N,T)\}$.
+In that case the various previously proposed versions of the vertical and horizontal regressions are both directly applicable, although estimating the coefficients may require regularization depending on the relative magnitude of $N$ and $T$.